-Pedroza never faced Lopez, nor did he fight Salvador Sanchez, the man who took “Little Red’s” title and went on to establish himself as, in the eyes of most, the finest 126 pound boxer in the world.
-Sanchez would die in a car accident in August of 1982 and Pedroza just kept on fighting, defending his version of the featherweight championship a total of 19 times before he was dethroned by a surging Barry McGuigan.
+Pedroza never faced Lopez, nor did he fight Salvador Sanchez, the man who took “Little Red’s” title and went on to establish himself, in the eyes of most, as the finest 126 pound boxer in the world.
+Sanchez would be killed in a car accident in August of 1982 and Pedroza just kept on fighting, defending his version of the world featherweight championship a total of nineteen times before he was dethroned by a surging Barry McGuigan.

 But if Pedroza failed to secure opportunities to prove himself against the very best competition, he still overcame some formidable fighters, including a young, future champion named Juan LaPorte, though many would point out he did so with the aid of some highly questionable tactics.
-By this point, Pedroza had already racked up 13 successful defenses of his title, while in December of 1980 LaPorte had dropped a 15 round decision to Sanchez.
+By this time Pedroza had already racked up thirteen successful defenses of his title, while in December of 1980 LaPorte had dropped a close fifteen round decision to Sanchez.
 Thus, Pedroza vs LaPorte was a showdown between two of the very best in the division and the match was broadcast on national television.